Carlton Towers: History

 Lady Beaumont owned Carlton until her death in 1971.
 During the Second World War the house was used as an auxiliary military hospital but was afterwards restored to its original condition.
 Her eldest son, Miles Francis Stapleton Fitzalan-Howard, 17th Duke of Norfolk, 12th Baron Beaumont (1915–2002), inherited both the Beaumont and Howard of Glossop baronies and in 1975 also succeeded his cousin as 17th Duke of Norfolk and Earl Marshal of England, with several other peerage titles and also inherited the Duke's estates including his principal seat of Arundel Castle in Sussex, which he made his home.
 After many years with no residents, Carlton Towers was re-occupied in 1990 by his second son Lord Gerald Fitzalan-Howard (born 1962) and his wife Lady Gerald Fitzalan-Howard.

 In popular culture

-The house was used as the location of "Hetton Abbey" for the 1988 film version of Evelyn Waugh's novel A Handful of Dust.
-It (along with Lord Gerald Fitzalan-Howard and his young family) was featured on The Guest Wing, a television programme shown on Sky Atlantic in Great Britain in April and May 2012.
+The house has been used for filming, including: as "Hetton Abbey" for the 1988 film version of Evelyn Waugh's novel A Handful of Dust; a television show The Guest Wing (2012); Like Minds (2006); Micawber and The Darling Buds of May.

-The South Australian Film Corporation also used the house in the film Like Minds (2006), starring Toni Collette.
-The TV series Micawber starring David Jason used the house for filming.
-The Darling Buds of May used the house when Carlton Towers appeared as Château Brest in one of the television episodes in which the family was on holiday in France.

-The character played by Bernard Cribbins in the 1967 film Casino Royale was named "Carlton Towers of the F.O.", playing off the name of an earlier British comedy, Carlton-Browne of the F.O.
-Carlton Towers was also the name of several blocks of highrise council flats in the Little London area of Leeds.
-The flats were demolished in February 2010 as part of a major housing regeneration project.